martincopenhaver/martincopenhaver.github.io/research.md

 ### Talks
 An incomplete list of past talks:
+* Operations research at hospital-system scale
+  * CHOM @ POMS 2025 - May 2025
 * The burden of evidence for operations research in hospitals, _v2.0_
   * POMS 2025 - May 2025
   * INFORMS 2024 - October 2024